DACF Home → About DACF → Commissioner's Office → About the Commissioner

 About the Commissioner

-Amanda Beal has served as Commissioner of the Maine Department of Agriculture, Conservation and Forestry (DACF) since February of 2019.
+Amanda has served as the Commissioner of the Maine Department of Agriculture, Conservation and Forestry (DACF) since 2019.
 DACF is charged with: promoting and advancing Maine's agricultural resources; protecting and enhancing nearly 18 million acres of forestland; managing more than 700,000 acres of state parks and public lands; and administering numerous science-based programs focused on resource management, land use planning, and conservation.
+Before leading DACF, Amanda was the president and CEO of Maine Farmland Trust.

-She earned a B.A. from the University of Southern Maine and an M.S. from Tufts University, having completed the Agriculture, Food & Environment program.
+Amanda earned a B.A. from the University of Southern Maine and an M.S. from Tufts University, having completed the Agriculture, Food & Environment program with a specialization in the convergence of natural resource policy and food security.
 She is currently a Ph.D. candidate at the University of New Hampshire in the Natural Resources and Earth Systems Science program.
-She lives in Warren, where she and her husband own a 35-acre farm and are working to establish an orchard with numerous fruit varieties, manage their 25-acre woodlot, and develop a creamery for on-farm cheese production.
-Amanda grew up on her family's commercial dairy farm in Litchfield, Maine.
+Amanda grew up on her family's commercial dairy farm in Litchfield, Maine, and now lives in Warren, Maine, where she and her husband own a 35-acre farm.

 Commissioner Amanda E. Beal